K-OL - Optical Strain Gauge Based on Fiber Bragg Gratings

 Like all sensors based on Bragg gratings K-OL has the following advantages:

-There is no difference in the handling of optical or traditional (electrical) types of strain gages.
+There is no difference in the handling of optical or traditional (electrical) types of strain gauges.
 You don't have to learn new skills: Bonding, covering, connecting, etc. are all identical.
 The patented design protects the fiber and makes configuring your test setup quick and convenient.
-Benefit from both optical sensor technology and the wide range of accessories for electrical strain gages.
+Benefit from both optical sensor technology and the wide range of accessories for electrical strain gauges.